Webierta/StatsCalc/README.md

 ## Data Supported

 Only numbers.
 Integer and decimal numbers (with point, not comma), positive (unsigned) and negative (with -) are supported.
 Each data in a line or separated by commas (check the settings for entering data).

+When a valid index can not be obtained with the entered data:
+- NaN may appear when it is not possible to return a number.
+- That index is not shown in the results (for example, some relationship measures are not shown if the two sets of data are not the same size).

 ## Options Available At Startup